Last Updated August 2, 2021

 Second Residency and Living in Romania

-You may be wondering: can you get a second residency, or even a second passport, by forming a business in Romania?
+You may be wondering if you can get a second residency, or even a second passport, by forming a business in Romania.

-Many European countries will gladly offer you residence for incorporating there and hiring their people, and Romania is no exception.
+Many European countries will gladly offer you residence for incorporating in-country and hiring their people, and Romania is no exception.

 If you’re an EU citizen, this is easy.
 If you’re from the US, Canada, or another western country, it will take more work, but it is rather straightforward.
 In fact, I strongly considered getting Romanian residency myself in 2015.

 You’ll need to invest 150,000 euros into the company, and have some employees before applying.
-Neighboring Bulgaria offers residence with a lower capital requirement but does require ten employees, so you’ll have to decide which is more important to you.
+Neighboring Bulgaria offers residence with a lower capital requirement but requires ten employees, so you’ll have to decide which is more important to you.

 However, living in Romania will subject your worldwide income to Romanian tax, subject to their network of tax treaties.

-However, if you’re a tax resident (in addition to simply being a resident), Romania will tax you on any foreign companies you own under what are called CFC rules.
+If you’re a tax resident (in addition to simply being a resident), Romania will tax you on any foreign companies you own under what are called controlled foreign corporation (CFC) rules.
 Don’t believe bloggers who claim that Romania is somehow a personal tax haven for your offshore companies.

 Should Your Business Incorporate in Romania?